ImageMagick/Usage-Markdown/draw/index.md

 [![\[IM Output\]](triangle_bulge_2.gif)](triangle_bulge_2.gif)

-In this case the arcs are not so uniform, and you get something like a upside-down shark fin, rather than a sail.
+In this case the arcs are not so uniform, and you get something like an upside-down shark fin, rather than a sail.

 Remember Quadratic Arcs are parabolas, while Elliptical Arcs basically generate circular segments.
 This may be the key to determined which type of arc'ing line segment you should use.